-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.15 Plant and Equipment

 Asset Recognition Threshold

 Purchases of land, buildings, plant and equipment are recognised initially at cost in the Statement of Financial Position.
 The initial cost of an asset includes an estimate of the cost of dismantling and removing the item and restoring the site on which it is located.